-In September 2018 OceanGate will mobilize in Friday Harbor, WA and support the OceanGate Foundation and SeaDoc Society by piloting Cyclops 1 during the week-long expedition in support of the following research projects:
+In September 2018 OceanGate mobilized in Friday Harbor, WA to support the OceanGate Foundation and SeaDoc Society by piloting Cyclops 1 during seven dives in five days in support of the following research projects:

 Urchins in the San Juan Islands play an important role in structuring sea-floor communities and they represent a multimillion dollar fishery, but little is known about the populations that live below depths where kelp can survive, especially the ones so deep that they are not accessible to SCUBA divers.
 No human has ever seen a red urchin below 100 meters, although unmanned cameras have documented them.

 Kelp depends on sunlight for survival, but it’s also the main food source for red urchins, which can live to be 150 years old.
 This study explored how these deep-dwelling urchins manage to feed at such depths, with a specific eye toward the role played by drift kelp, which urchins can grab with their long spines as it floats by.

 On these dives, red urchins were seen and photographed at a depth of 284 meters, more than double the depth previously observed.

 Sand lance are a small forage fish that play a crucial role in the food chain by converting plankton to fat that other fish, birds and mammals can access.
 They don’t have a swim bladder, which means they can’t stabilize themselves in the water column.
 They’re known for plunging their bodies into waves of sand at the seafloor as a mechanism for hiding out or resting.
 They do this year round, but it’s most common in the winter.